 Improved user interface

 We couldn’t help but notice the change in OneNote’s user interface.
-It is modern and clean, exactly what an app should look like in 2022.
+It is modern and clean, exactly how an app should look in 2022.
 OneNote also added a new feature that saves screenshots of websites to your notebook.

 Clip web pages